matman26/netsim_manager/README.md

 DEVICE ios-2 STARTED
 ```

-Use `onboard` to add your devices to NSO via the CLI.
+Use `onboard` to add your devices to a local NSO instance via the CLI.
+This naturally requires NSO to be running and the current user to have CLI access.
 ```
 $ ./netsim_manager.py onboard
 Device xr-0 onboarding status on NSO: